 Here are our top reads for summer 2019/2020.

-Our resident bookworm Nancy Richards recommends some riveting reads for those lazy days at the beach or afternoons in the bush.
+Our resident bookworm Nancy Richards recommends some riveting reads for the summer season.

 For the current affairs fundis

 The Love of the Land: Being a Farmer in South Africa Today (Tafelberg) by Ivor Price and Kobus Louwrens

 Set against the heated backdrop of land reform, a collection of heart-warming stories of challenge and survival from the unsung and often overlooked agricultural heroes that feed the nation.

 The Bosasa Billions: How the ANC Sold its Soul for Braaipacks, Booze and Bags of Cash (Lapa) by James Brent & Paul Vecchiatto